-- (1) In CALIBRATION page, press "5" or turn "Rotary" (1) knob to set CHOICE = 4. - (2) Press "to confirm entering into APG Voltage Calibration options as Figure 3-124 shows.
+- 1. In CALIBRATION page, press "5" or turn "Rotary" (()) knob to set CHOICE = 4. - 2.
+Press " to confirm entering into APG Voltage Calibration options as Figure 3-123 shows.

-'''

-[APG CURRENT CALIBRATION]

-CHECK APG CONNECTION AND PRESS [ENTER]

-(SET)INPUT VOLTAGE FOR SETTING =0.5V

-ACTUAL APG INPUT VOLTAGE =0.666V

-(SET)INPUT VOLTAGE FOR SETTING =8.0V

-ACTUAL APG INPUT VOLTAGE =8.686V
+[APG CURRENT CALIBRATION] CHECK APG CONNECTION AND PRESS [ENTER] (SET)INPUT VOLTAGE FOR SETTING =0.5V ACTUAL APG INPUT VOLTAGE =0.666V (SET)INPUT VOLTAGE FOR SETTING =8.0V ACTUAL APG INPUT VOLTAGE =8.686V

-'''

-1. When entering into the CALILBRATION page, be sure to check the interface connection on the rear panel is correct and then press "to start calibration."

-- 2. Before doing APG current calibration, it is necessary to complete the voltage/current output and measurement calibration. - (3) When in the APG Current Calibration pages and the connection is correct, press "ENTER" to confirm - (4) It will ask users to input about 0.5V voltage signal (Pin 4).
-The cursor stops at position [1] as Figure 3-125 shows after pressed "--" in the above step.
+- When entering into the CALILBRATION page, be sure to check the interface connection on the rear panel is correct and then press - " " to start calibration. - 2.
+Before doing APG current calibration, it is necessary to complete the voltage/current output and measurement calibration. - 3.
+When in the APG Current Calibration pages and the connection is correct, press as Figure 3-124 shows after pressed " in the above step.
 Adjust the Power Supply to 0.5V±0.2V and use DVM1 to measure the reading of Power Supply.
-Input the voltage (3 digits after decimal point) read by DVM 1 to position [1] and press "---" to confirm.
+Input the voltage (3 digits after decimal point) read by DVM 1 to position [1] and press "

+" to confirm.